© 2026 Connecticut Public

 Rep. Bryan Morse was arrested on allegations he posted nude photos of a woman to social media sites without her consent.

-A first-term New Hampshire lawmaker from Franklin was arrested Thursday on allegations that he posted nude photos of a woman without her consent, a felony under the state’s 2016 “revenge porn” statute.
+A first-term New Hampshire lawmaker from Franklin has been removed from his committee assignment following his arrest this week on allegations that he posted nude photos of a woman without her consent, a felony under the state’s 2016 “revenge porn” statute.

 Rep. Bryan Morse, a 31-year-old Republican, was taken into custody Thursday.
 He was released on $200 cash bail, and is scheduled for arraignment on Dec.
 18 in a Nashua courtroom.

-According to Nashua police, an investigation began in May when the victim, who has not been identified, told authorities that Morse had posted images of her on social media platforms.
+According to Nashua police, an investigation into Morse began in May when the victim, who has not been identified, told authorities that he had posted explicit images of her on social media platforms without her consent.

 In a statement, Morse denied the allegations and said he intended to fight the charges.
 “I am pleading not guilty and will be fighting vigorously to clear my name,” he said.

-During his first year in office, Morse has spoken repeatedly about the dangers of pornography in schools, including claiming in social media posts that New Hampshire public schools are providing students access to books that contain graphic content.
+During his first year in office, Morse has spoken repeatedly about what’s described as the dangers of pornography in schools, including claiming in social media posts that New Hampshire public schools are providing students access to books with graphic content.

 Morse backed legislation seeking to ban books and other materials deemed obscene from public schools.
 After Gov. Kelly Ayotte vetoed the legislation in July, Morse issued a press release criticizing her.